Xterminal1/Stellar-Data/README.md

 - Version 2 (ongoing, 5 Jun - )
   - V2 features twice as many notable stars as V1, and it does not include white dwarfs, brown dwarfs, neutron stars, pulsars, magnetars, etc. in the database.
   - Most spectral classes for stars in V2 are from SIMBAD.
 However, if there is a newer and much more accurate spectral class listed in a source on Wikipedia, then it is used instead of SIMBAD's spectral class for the star.
-  - The stellar radii for main-sequence stars dimmer than an apparent magnitude (V) of ~3 comes from the Gaia catalogues, specifically DR3 and DR2.
+  - The stellar radii for main-sequence stars dimmer than an apparent magnitude (V) of ~3 come from the Gaia catalogues, specifically DR3 and DR2.
   - Main-sequence stars brighter than ~3V have their radii derived from accurate sources that were available.
   - The stellar radii for stars above ~300 solar radii come from scientific papers for higher precision.